bessman/mcbootflash/README.md

 ### Scriptable

-As a command-line application, mcbootflash easily scriptable.
+As a command-line application, mcbootflash is easily scriptable.

 ### Extensible